iam-manzoor/GHA-HealthCare-App/README.md

 GitHub Actions is an integrated CI/CD automation system that runs workflow definitions stored in a repository.
 It automates software workflows by responding to repository events (push, pull_request, schedule, workflow_dispatch) and executing defined jobs on hosted or self-hosted runners.
 In modern DevOps, GitHub Actions orchestrates build, test, analysis, and publishing tasks, enabling repeatable pipelines and fast feedback loops directly inside the repository.

 ## Project Architecture Overview
 This repository houses five distinct microservices.
-Replace the placeholders below with your actual service names when ready:

 - appointment-service
 - doctor-service